 Phew.
 We’re nearly there, but there’s one step left though...

 Congratulations by the way, and high five.
 You did it!
-You found your profitable niche in coaching.
+You found your one-and-only coaching niche.